 A daily baby massage provides the perfect opportunity to meet your baby’s needs through skin-to-skin contact and deepens the bond between you.
 Regular baby massage aids relaxation and sleep, relieves wind and colic, promotes healthy development and physical well being leaving you feeling happy and connected with your baby.

-The benefits of baby massage are practically endless; in fact, it may be easier to say there are no non-benefits to massage.
-Countless research studies have been published documenting why massage for a baby is so vitally important, but it is the feedback from parents that we think is the most valuable.
+The perks of newborn baby massage are practically endless; in fact, it’s actually easier to say that baby massages only have benefits, with no known downsides.
+There have been countless research studies published documenting all of the reasons why a baby massage is so vitally important, but for us, it is the feedback from parents that is the most valuable.

-Here is what parents on our courses have said about the benefits they found from attending our classes:
+Here is what parents on our courses have said about the advantages they found from attending our classes:

 For their baby:

 - “It helps her relax and sleep longer”